AmericanAirlines/Hangar/README.md

 ## Database Changes
 If database schema is changed, the migrations must be changed accordingly.
 After starting the app (or using `npm run typeorm migration:run`), make changes to files in the `src/entities` directory as needed and then run `npm run typeorm migration:generate -- -n MigrationName` where `MigrationName` is the name of the migration (without the timestamp).

+## Migrations
+Do not update or remove an existing migration, as this can cause unexpected issues with local and production data.
+All database schema changes must be made in a new migration.

 # Contributing
 Interested in contributing to the project?
 Check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).